prathamdby/ai-helper-web/README.md

 3. Click on "Create Key" and give it any name
 4. Copy the generated API key value
 5. Paste the key in the application's settings panel to start using AI features

+## Installing as PWA

+#### On Desktop (Chrome, Edge, or other Chromium browsers):

+1. Open the website in your browser
+2. Look for the install icon (↓) in the address bar
+3. Click "Install" when prompted
+4. The app will install and create a desktop shortcut

+#### On Android:

+1. Open the website in Chrome
+2. Tap the three-dot menu (⋮)
+3. Select "Add to Home screen"
+4. Follow the installation prompts

+#### On iOS:

+1. Open the website in Safari
+2. Tap the share button (□↑)
+3. Scroll down and tap "Add to Home Screen"
+4. Tap "Add" to confirm

+The PWA will now behave like a native app with its own window/instance and can be accessed from your device's app launcher or home screen.

 ## Tech Stack